 Cornish Game Hens with a Mediterranean Garlic-Spice Rub.
-Here’s a little something economical and different: serve each person their very own hen!
+Serve each person their very own hen!
 The hens take on a flavor-packed garlic spice rub before roasting.
 Every bit as juicy and succulent as they look.

 Classic Greek Spanakopita.
 Crispy phyllo (fillo) pie with a comforting spinach and feta cheese filling.
 This is so much easier to prepare than you imagine!
 Check out the tutorial and video with the recipe.

 Moussaka: Greek Eggplant Casserole.
 Layers of eggplant and potatoes with a glorious spiced meat sauce nestled in between!
 This recipe also comes with a tutorial; and you can prepare it ahead of time and reheat in the oven before serving.